-When you are finished configuring the link field, select Apply.
-Then publish your form to commit your changes and allow users access.

-This time | If many events can be attended by many donors, select "Many" in both.
+If many events can be attended by many donors, select "Many" in both.

-3. "Number of Links Per Page" restricts the number of links will appear on the record.
+3. "Number of Links Per Page" restricts the number of links that will appear on the record.
 If you think there will be a lot of links and that the list may take up a lot of room, you can select a small number here.
 Users will be able to scroll through a link screen to see additional links.

 4. You can choose to include Associated Records and Descriptions on the record next to the linking field.

 5. When you are finished configuring the link field, select Apply.
 Then publish your form to commit your changes and allow users access.